TrueFit/GildedRose/README.md

    	from promp: Giled Rose CLI>
 	import

+	you can type:
+	inventory
-	you can type inventory to get a list of inventory from the CLI.
+	to get a list of inventory from the CLI.

+	type:
+	exit
-	type exist to exit the CLI
+	to exit the CLI

-6. Run GRWeb to launch the Web Interface from ../GRWeb dotnet run - start the web site. in a browser go to localhost:5000
+6. Run GRWeb to launch the Web Interface from ../GRWeb dotnet run - start the web site. in a browser go to localhost:5000 to bring up the web interface

 7. Have Fun ;)

 -- Future Considerations (Phase 2):
-1. Allow for restock of Inventory and deal with the same item that stoked a different times.
-(Handle the same Item with a different SellIn and Quality).
+1. Allow for restock of Inventory and deal with the same item that is stocked at different times. (i.e. the same Item with a different SellIn and Quality).
 2. Allow for the addition of more categories by storing them in the database.
+  - Create fields on the categories that can store End Of Day Process properties.
-3. Enhange End or Day Process to check if has already been done for the day
+3. Enhance End OfDay Process to to keep log of when / if it happened and notify user if it has already been done for the day.